-While MDU Resources strives to keep employees informed of company accomplishments and activities, we also need to hear from employees to gauge their opinion on issues such as fairness, camaraderie and pride within the workplace.
-This is done through a corporatewide employee survey process conducted at least every two years.
+While MDU Resources strives to keep employees informed of company accomplishments and activities, we also need to hear from employees to gauge their viewpoints on issues such as fairness, camaraderie and pride within the workplace.
+This is done through a corporatewide employee survey process generally conducted every two years.

 Employee Survey Participation at Each Business Unit in 2021

-Knife River Corporation 52%

 MDU Construction Services Group 77%

 MDU Resources Group Corporate Office 92%

 MDU Utility Companies 80%

 WBI Energy 76%

-Survey results are compiled at various levels throughout the company - by region, by business unit and corporatewide - to evaluate results.
+Survey results are compiled at various levels throughout the company - by region, by business segment and corporatewide - to evaluate results.
 Results are used to develop action plans that address areas of concern identified by employees.